 Sunscreen is important, but it needs to be reapplied often to be effective.
 And even with sunscreen, medical professionals agree that sunscreen is not enough: your child needs physical protection.
 Sun lotion are often less effective for children as they spend their time in the sea and the sand.

 To achieve the same result as an UV sun protective swimsuit, we should have to apply sun lotion 20 minutes before going in the sun, apply 2 mg / cm every two hours and after swimming (a consumption of two to three tubes per child in two weeks).
 We all know that children also hate to see apply sunscreen everywhere when they have only one desire: to play in the sand!

 The UV swimwear Elly The Fripouille protects the most sensitive parts of the child's body, neck, shoulders, forearms, torso and thighs.
-Remember Don't forget sun lotion on uncovered parts of your body and the hat and glasses!
+Remember to apply sun lotion on uncovered parts of your body and the hat and glasses!

-Thanks to the UV sun protective swimwear, you can also reduce the sun lotion consummation (for two weeks of summer holidays, two tubes of cream used per family)
+Thanks to the UV sun protective swimwear, you can also reduce the sun lotion consummation (an average of two tubes of cream used per family for two weeks of summer holidays)

 What is UPF 50+ and why?

 Ultraviolet Protection Factor (UPF) is a rating system used for apparel and indicates how effectively a fabric shields the skin from the sun's UV rays.
 The higher the UPF number, the greater level of UV protection it offers.